-7. Each day program center shall document that it is in compliance with:
+- 7. Each day program center shall document that it is in compliance with: - a.

-- a.
 Barrier-free design specification of the State of Michigan and local building codes. - b.
 Fire safety standards. - c.
 Applicable State of Michigan and local public health codes.

+Prior to initial delivery of service and annually thereafter.

+A

+Appendix C: Participant Services

+C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specifi • • • •
+State laws, regulations and policies referenced in the specifica ation are readily available to CMS upon request through

-the Medicaid agency or the operating agency (if applicable)
+the Medicaid agency or the operating agency (if applicable).
+Service Type:

-Service Type: Statutory Service
+Statutory Service

 Service:

 Respite

 Alternate Service Title (if any):

-Alternate Service Thie (II ally).

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 09 Caregiver Support 09012 respite, in-home

+G 4 2

 Category 2: Sub-Category 2:

 09 Caregiver Support 09011 respite, out-of-home

 Category 3: Sub-Category 3:

 Category 4: Sub-Category 4:

+П

 Complete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one :
+Select one:

+• • • •

 Service is included in approved waiver.
 There is no change in service specifications.

-Service is included in approved waiver.
-The service specifications have been modified.
-Service is not included in the approved waiver.
+O Service is included in approved waiver.
+The serv vice specifications have been modified.

+O Service is not included in the approved waiver.

+and approved water.